AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 Contains graphics and appearance information.
 Customizes the look and feel of the store.
-Magento can ship themes in (Composer) packages.
+Adobe Commerce can ship themes in (Composer) packages.
-But themes can be placed under app / design, which are not shipped in a package.
+But themes can be placed under app / design, which is not shipped in a package.
-Packages are the unit of download for Composer, and — via Magento Marketplace — Magento users can download CE or EE as a series of packages, where packages contain modules, themes, or language packs.
+Packages are the unit of download for Composer, and — via Commerce Marketplace — Commerce users can download CE or EE as a series of packages, where packages contain modules, themes, or language packs.

 _Term attributes:_

-* _Field: magento software_
+* _Field: commerce software_

 ## U